Wered6/UE5-StyleGuide/README.md

 <a name="textures-density"></a>
 <a name="7.2"></a>

-## 7.2 Texture Density Should Be Uniform
+## 7.2 Texture density should be uniform

 All textures should be of a size appropriate for their standard use case.
 Appropriate texture density varies from project to project, but all textures within that project should have a consistent density.